Build 01 / Governed Marketing Localisation

 Source, generated output, approved output, QA report, prompt version, and rules version are stored so every job can be traced and recovered.

-Language-specific governance, not one generic language switch.
+Language-specific agents, not one generic language switch.

-Governance Controls
+Governance controls

 Boundaries the AI cannot cross